 Say Anything (Ages 8 and up)

-Indigo (Ages 8 and up)
+Shut The Box (Ages 8 and Up)

 Ticket to Ride (Ages 8 and up)

 Ticket to Ride is a cross-country train adventure game.
 Players collect train cards that enable them to claim railway routes connecting cities throughout North America.
 The longer the routes, the more points they earn.
-Additional points come to those who can fulfill their Destination Tickets by connecting two distant cities, and to the player who builds the longest continuous railway.
+Additional points come to those who can fulfill their Destination Tickets by connecting two distant cities and the player who builds the longest continuous railway.

 Wits and Wagers (Ages 10 and up)

 Wits and Wagers is a fast-paced game that combines the most interesting elements of trivia with the excitement of gambling.
-Players can win by making educated guesses or by having the guts to bet on the high-payout answers of their friends.
+Players can win by making educated guesses or having the guts to bet on the high-payout answers of their friends.

 7 Wonders (Ages 10 and up)